At The Story Exchange, inspirational women are our business. And business is booming.

 Founder, Mannequin Madness

 Henderson inspires admiration primarily for making a “go” of such an innovative business idea.
 Who would have ever thought of launching a business selling used mannequins?
 This former corporate sales executive did, and now she’s making hundreds of thousands of dollars every year.
 She is proof that the market is open to so many possibilities that most would never have dreamed of.
+When we checked in with her last summer, she told us she was getting through the pandemic by making her warehouse spaces available for rent to creatives.

 2. Alison Chung